payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-cards-seamless/index.md

 ## Step 1: Validate the card type

 When customers use debit cards or credit cards on your website, you can validate the card type with the first six digits.
 Use the **check_isDomestic** API (known as BIN API) to validate the type of card.
-For more information, refer to  [BIN APIs](ref:bin-apis).
+For more information, refer to  <Anchor label="BIN APIs" target="_blank" href="ref:bin-apis">BIN APIs</Anchor>.

 After the customer enters the card number, you can validate the first six digits with the **check_isDomestic** API.
-For more information, refer to [Check is Domestic API](ref:check_is_domestic_api).
+For more information, refer to <Anchor label="Check is Domestic API" target="_blank" href="ref:check_is_domestic_api">Check is Domestic API</Anchor>.

 ## Step 2: Initiate the payment to PayU